tamajoo/GuideJS/README.md

 GuideJS is still heavily under construction and missing some necessary features, which will be added soon:

 - Automatic positioning of the text field (so it doesn't leave the viewport)
+- Better behaviour when the viewport size changes
 - Responsive features
 - Dynamic loading of texts (e.g. via ajax)